mattrglobal/oidc-portable-identities/spec.md

 The following section outlines the additional metadata elements required for a client to express support for specific identifier types.

-subject\_id\_types\_supported
+sub\_id\_types\_supported
 : OPTIONAL.
 An array of strings.
 This metadata element describes the subject identifier types supported by the registering client.
-Valid values MUST be a subset of those that the OP the client is registering with supports, which can be found in respective `subject_id_types_supported` metadata element.
+Valid values MUST be a subset of those that the OP the client is registering with supports, which can be found in respective `sub_id_types_supported` metadata element.

 did\_methods\_supported
 : OPTIONAL.
 An array of strings.
-This metadata element describes whether the client supports the resolution (point to a definition of did resolution) of [@!decentralized_identifiers] and further more which decentralized identifier methods (a full enumeration can be found in the "decentralized identifier method registry" (see [@!did_specs_registry]) the client supports.
+This metadata element describes whether the client supports the resolution (point to a definition of did resolution) of [@!decentralized_identifiers] and further more which decentralized identifier methods.
+Each array element contains the DID method `method-name` as per [@!decentralized_identifiers].
+A full enumeration can be found in the "decentralized identifier method registry" (see [@!did_specs_registry]) the client supports.

 [TBD] is this element required if the did subject identifier type is supported?